 - Heat 2 T of oil in frying pan over medium high heat.
 Add kimchi, sugar and gochujang and stir fry for 5 min. or until the kimchi becomes soft and a slightly translucent.
 Omit gochujang or use less to make it less spicy.

 - Turn heat to low and add rice to pan.
-Break up the rice with your hands or press down the rice with a spatula or spoon to mix it with the kimchi.
+Break up and press down the rice with a spatula or spoon to mix it with the kimchi.

 - Once kimchi and rice are all mixed in, add the scrambled egg.
 Taste a bit of the rice – you can add more rice if it’s too salty or spicy.
 Be sure to add a bit more oil if you add more rice.

-- Bulgogi Kimchi Fried Rice – if you have leftover bulgogi, you can stir fry bulgogi and kimchi together.
-This will make a bit sweeter and richer kimchi fried rice.
+- Bulgogi - if you have leftover bulgogi, stir fry bulgogi with kimchi first then add rice.
+This version will taste a bit sweeter and richer but very yummy.

-- Kimchi Pork or Beef Fried Rice – you can also stir fry raw pieces of beef or pork and kimchi together before adding rice.
-If you like pork, you can use my 3-in-1 Kimchi Pork Freezer Recipe to make Kimchi Fried Rice anytime!
+- Pork - you can also stir fry raw pieces of beef or pork and kimchi together before adding rice.

-- Kimchi Spam Fried Rice – cut up some spam and fry with kimchi.
-Spam is quite salty so you may want to add more rice to balance the flavor.
-Thank you to my friend Soo for mentioning it to me!
+- Spam - cut up some spam and stir fry with kimchi.
+Note, Spam is quite salty so you may want to add more rice to balance the flavor.